Property Types with High Returns

 Older properties that have retained their character can be very attractive to buyers.
 Renovating such properties often requires a sensitive approach, preserving original elements.

 Investors who can combine modern conveniences with historical charm may see significant gains.
+Our experience with transforming older apartments into modern homes demonstrates how careful restoration can unlock substantial value.

 Properties with Expansion Potential